szilvia-csernus/community-transport/TESTING.md

 * Colour contrast issue for the form labels.
     - Solution: As these labels are Materialize features, I had to modify the classes's styles that Materialize used.
 * The notification for cancelling a trip too close to the due time was not appearing.
     - Solution: The cause was that I used the `datetime.utcnow()` function for the current time.
-I corrected it to `datetime.now()` that takes the current timezone, as well as the summertime calculations into account.
+I corrected it to `datetime.now()` that takes the current timezone as well as the summertime calculations into account.

 <br><br>